felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Successful Response

-The authorization server issues an access token and optional refresh token, and constructs the response by adding the following parameters to the entity-body of the HTTP response with a 200 (OK) status code:
+The authorization server issues an access token, and constructs the response by adding the following parameters to the entity-body of the HTTP response with a 200 (OK) status code:

 * **access_token** REQUIRED.
 The access token issued by the authorization server.
 * **expires_in** RECOMMENDED.
 The lifetime in seconds of the access token.